Last Updated on

 The roosts appear to be dominated by juvenile and other non-breeding birds and are thought to act as an 'information exchange centre' to increase foraging success for birds lacking a territory.

-In the Autumn and Winter we have a small roost, up to 30, of Raven in the Pines atop the old hill fort of Dinas Dinorwic which forms the backdrop to our view from the kitchen window.
+In the Autumn and Winter we have a small temporary or occasional roost, up to 30, of Raven in the Pines atop the old hill fort of Dinas Dinorwic which forms the backdrop to our view from the kitchen window.

 Just before dawn on November 12, 2017 after a cold wet night, the dogs surprised a Buzzard from somewhere very close by.
 Couldn’t see it – it was still too dark – but it flew off mewling.
 A Raven called nearby; and another .... and then with the Dawn, Raven came tumbling out of the Grey November skies ignoring the cold driving rain, sleet, and biting northerly winds.